- Holidays and Celebrations»

 Easter Egg Coloring

-I miss the old-fashioned way my family made Easter eggs.
-Although I understand why safer methods evolve (can we say hot coffee from MacDonald’s?), I assert that something is lost in the process.
-Perhaps two somethings: connection to my grandparents and family by participating in a familiar ritual, and excitement.
+I miss the old-fashioned way my family colored hard-boiled Easter eggs.
+Although I understand why some may prefer the cold water method, I feel something is lost in that process.
+Perhaps two somethings:the excitement in smelling the traditional scent of vinegar steam and the yearly remembering grandparents and family by participating in a family ritual.

 Some of our deepest emotion-memories are connected to the sense of smell.
-For me, there are specific aromas necessary to Easter egg coloring.
+For me, there are specific aromas necessary to Easter.
 The most important is the strong, astringent scent of vinegar.
 Why?
-Because hard-boiled egg coloring required it.
-This was kitchen chemistry lab and one of the few times that kids would be bothered with pure vinegar.
-It was the one time of the year that a strong vinegar stink at Grandma Wilzbach’s kitchen table signaled something good happening.
+Because our family's hard-boiled egg coloring required it.
+This was a kitchen chemistry lab and one of the few times that kids would use pure vinegar.
+It was the time of the year that a strong vinegar "stink" at Grandma Wilzbach’s kitchen table signaled something creative and good (and possibly related to an Easter basket full of candy) happening.

-I’ll acknowledge that new-fangled egg dyeing processes do not remove creativity from the coloring.
+New-fangled egg dyeing processes do not remove creativity from the coloring of hard-boiled eggs.
 Kids are kids.
 Give them artistic freedom and will they turn each egg into a visual masterpiece.
-We baby boomers remember this, too.

 The specialized tool that we saw only at Easter was definitely part of the magic.
 It was the egg holder-lifter-whatchamacallit thing.
 Obviously, it was not an expensive item to manufacture, for it was contained in every child’s egg-coloring kit.
 Of course, my family saved them from year to year so that every busy pair of hands could be engaged at once.
-I think the collection is part of the heritage of family “stuff” and memories.
+That collection can be part of the heritage of family “stuff” and memories.